 • Judicial institutes.
-In 2018-19, the CJER Governing Committee developed an education plan that included the Family Law Institute, Civil Law Institute, and Cow County Judges Institute (for judges in small, often rural courts who hear all assignments).
+In 2019-20, the CJER Advisory Committee developed an education plan that included the Juvenile Law Institute, the Probate and Mental Health Institute, and the Cow County Judges Institute (for judges in small, often rural courts who hear all assignments).
+Due to the COVID-19 pandemic, the Probate and Mental Health Institute was the only one that was delivered.
 CJER offers institutes in all the major trial court bench assignments (civil, criminal, family, juvenile, and probate), as well as specific programs for appellate justices, rural court judges, appellate court attorneys, and trial court attorneys.

 The bench assignment institutes are designed primarily for experienced judicial officers, but judges new to an assignment also benefit from attending.
 These two-day programs typically offer between 12 and 20 courses covering topics of current interest, legal updates, and best practices.
 Participants frequently comment that the learning environment is greatly enhanced because they meet with colleagues from throughout the state and have an opportunity to learn about different strategies for dealing with the many challenges faced by judges in the same assignment or by the specific audiences attending the institute.
-By attending these programs, judges and subordinate judicial officers satisfy education hours toward the continuing education expectations and requirements of the California Rules of Court.
+By attending these programs, judges and subordinate judicial officers satisfy education hours toward the continuing education expectations and requirements of the

+California Rules of Court.
 Attendance numbers at the various institutes range from 50 to 140.
-In 2018, 55 people participated in the Cow County Judges Institute, 55 in the Civil Law Institute, and 117 in the Family Law Institute.

-Essential content is identified by curriculum committees appointed by the CJER Governing Committee and then more specifically developed by workgroups.
-This content can include in-depth coverage of common, yet complex, issues that are not covered in sufficient detail at the PAO programs.
+Essential content is identified by curriculum committees appointed by the CJER Advisory Committee and then more specifically developed by workgroups.
+This content can include in-depth coverage of common, yet complex, issues that are not covered in enough detail at the PAO programs.
 In addition, many course offerings cover advanced topics as well as recent developments in the law.
 The primary benefit to the courts-and to the judicial branch as a whole-is that statewide programming for experienced judges encourages uniformity in the administration of justice and provides an opportunity for judicial officers to learn from their more experienced peers.